arungudelli/python.shiksha/content/en/library/built-in-functions/sum-built-in-function-in-python/index.md

 ---
 title: " Python sum() function syntax, usage & example"
-description: "The 'sum()' function is a one of the built-in functions in python"
+description: "The 'sum()' function is a one of the built-in functions in Python"
 date: "2022-06-26T07:30:00+09:00"
 draft: true
 link: "sum() built-in functions"